 UFB Direct performs a credit check before you can be approved for an account.
 If you have any security freezes on your credit, you will need to remove it.
 You can do this by contacting the credit bureau directly.

-UFB Preferred Money Market account offers competitive rates on all balances with a relatively low initial deposit requirement for MMAs.
+UFB High Yield Money Market account offers competitive rates on all balances with a relatively low initial deposit requirement for MMAs.

 All UFB Direct accounts are insured by the FDIC up to $250,000.
 This is standard for financial institutions and provides protection in case anything happens to UFB Direct.